-

 - Explores contemporary issues and debates around the status of children and young adults in society and culture from an interdisciplinary perspective.

-- Learn about the ethics and methodology of child-centred research.
+- Learn about the ethics and methodology of child-centered research.

 - Choose between student exchange, national or international work placements.